 We recommend this option if your customers have a long purchase cycle (for example, if you sell real estate or cars).

 The “Cross-device” mode counts clicks from all the devices used.
 For example, a user can click on a search ad from an office desktop.
 On their way home, they can open the site from their smartphone.
 Then they can buy the product at home by entering the online store's URL on their private laptop.

 If you need to attribute conversions on different devices, enable Cross-device when selecting an attribution model.
 Cross-device is used in three attribution models:

 - Last click from Yandex Direct.

 - Last significant (non-direct) click.

 - First click.

 For the Automatic attribution model, cross-device is enabled by default and can't be disabled.

 Attribution models in statistics

 You can view statistics for any attribution model in Report Wizard.
-To monitor compliance with goal indicators in conversion strategies, such as Optimize conversions or Optimize ROI, make sure that the report uses the same attribution model that is chosen in your strategy settings.
+To monitor compliance with goal indicators in conversion strategies, such as Maximum conversions or Maximum conversions with an ROI limit, make sure that the report uses the same attribution model that is chosen in your strategy settings.